In numbers: Winter in Tirol

-5.0 Million Arrivals recorded by Tirol´s tourism industry in winter 2019/20
+5.8 Million arrivals recorded by Tirol´s tourism industry in winter 2022/23

-340.000 Guest beds available in Tirol, one third of them in hotels, one third in holiday apartments and 7 percent in private accommodation.
+328,131 guest beds are available in Tirol, of which every second to hotels, one third to holiday flats and 6 percent to private accommodation

-With 3,400 kilometers of ski runs, Tirol offers some of the most epic trails and thrilling rides you’ll be able to find.
+With 3,400 kilometres of ski runs, Tirol offers some of the most epic trails and thrilling rides you’ll be able to find.

 Reaching up to elevations of 3,000 meters above sea level, the 5 glacier ski resorts in Tirol are endowed with reliable snowfall during their long season.
 One glacier resort even boasts year round skiing.

-Seek out some of the country’s quintessential foods served at 124 restaurants brandishing the “Tiroler Wirtshaus” (“Tirolean Inn”) logo, indicating locally grown produce on their menus.
+Seek out some of the country’s quintessential foods served at 107 restaurants brandishing the “Tiroler Wirtshaus“ (Tirolean Inn) logo, indicating locally grown produce on their menus.

-98 Tirolean restaurants have been awarded with hats by Gault Millau.
+102 Tirolean restaurants have been awarded with hats by Gault Millau in 2023.

 With a surface area of 1,856 square kilometers, Hohe Tauern National Park is the largest protected area in Austria, full to the brim with beautiful, natural scenery.
 In addition, Tirol’s five Nature Parks greet visitors with rugged postcard-perfect peaks and pristine wilderness.